Robust Time-Varying Control Barrier Functions with Sector-Bounded Nonlinearities: Robust Time-Varying CBFs

 \subsection{Formulation}

 In this section, we propose robust time-varying control barrier functions (RTVCBFs), which are designed to provide safety guarantees for the uncertain closed-loop dynamics \eqref{eq:uncertain closed-loop}.
-We first formalize the notion of robust time-varying control invariance by combining Definition~\ref{defn:RCI} and Definition~\ref{defn:TVCI}.
+We first formalize the notion of robust time-varying control invariance.
+This generalizes Definitions~\ref{defn:RCI} and \ref{defn:TVCI}.

-\begin{defn}{(\textit{Robust Time-Varying Control Invariance})} A set $\mcl C(t)$ is robustly time-varying control invariant with respect to the uncertain dynamics \eqref{eq:uncertain closed-loop} if there exists a control law $k:\Dx\times \mcl R \rightarrow \U$ such that the following holds for all admissible nonlinearities $\phi$ in the sector $[-\theta,\theta]$:
+\begin{defn}{(\textit{Robust Time-Varying Control Invariance})} A set $\mcl C(t)$ is robustly time-varying control invariant with respect to the uncertain dynamics \eqref{eq:uncertain closed-loop} if there exists a control law $k:\Dx\times \mcl R \rightarrow \U$ such that the following holds for all admissible nonlinearities $\phi$ in the sector $[-\theta,\theta]$: \vspaceeq